Kremin-Arena: Construction and design

-Construction on the stadium began in 2007, with original plan to have it finished by the end of year.
-In January 2009, Babaiev stated that stadium would be open in spring, while fully finished by the end of 2009.
-Proposed opening date was later set for fall 2009.
-There was a high-voltage cable running through cite of future stadium.
+Construction on the stadium began in 2007, with the original plan to have it finished by the end of year.
+In January 2009, Babaiev stated that the stadium would be open in spring, while fully finished by the end of 2009.
+The proposed opening date was later set for fall 2009.
+There was a high-voltage cable running through site of the future stadium.
 In 2008 it was transferred, and construction could continue.
-Construction delays pushed opening to 29 September 2009.
+Construction delays pushed the opening to 29 September 2009.
 However that date was not met, and the stadium opened on 19 November 2010.
-Original budget was estimated at ₴ 2,500,000.
-Cost for construction however, was ₴ 12,000,000.
-Part of the finances came from Kremenchuk city budget, other parts came from Poltava Oblast budget and from Ministry of Finance.
-Also part of funds, ₴ 3,000,000 came from sponsors.
+The original budget was estimated at ₴ 2,500,000.
+The cost for construction however, was ₴ 12,000,000.
+Part of the finances came from the Kremenchuk city budget, other parts came from the Poltava Oblast budget and from the Ministry of Finance.
+Also part of the funds, ₴ 3,000,000 came from sponsors.
 These included club sponsor Kremenchukmyaso, KrAZ who gave 550,000, Ukrtatnafta who gave 100,000, wheel plant, Kremenchug Plant of Road Machines ("Kredmash") and tannery.
-Kremenchuk mayor Mykola Hlukhov, in January 2010, stated that finances from Government of Ukraine and from Poltava Oblast budget never arrived.
-Later in the year funds from Poltava Oblast budget were received and with additional money from the city, construction was completed.
+Kremenchuk mayor Mykola Hlukhov, in January 2010, stated that finances from the Government of Ukraine and from the Poltava Oblast budget never arrived.
+Later in the year funds from the Poltava Oblast budget were received and with additional money from the city, construction was completed.

 Opening

-Opening ceremony was held on 19 November 2010.
-Professional Football League of Ukraine executive director Serhiy Makarov and Kremenchuk Mayor and Honorary President of Kremin Oleh Babaiev were main officials to give speeches.
+The opening ceremony was held on 19 November 2010.
+Professional Football League of Ukraine executive director Serhiy Makarov and Kremenchuk Mayor and Honorary President of Kremin Oleh Babaiev were the main officials to give speeches.
 An exhibition match between veterans of Kremin and FC Dynamo Kyiv was held.
 It finished with Dynamo winning 3:1.

 Kremin's first match at the stadium was a 1–0 victory in a 2011–12 Ukrainian Second League fixture on 9 April 2011 against FC Shakhtar-3 Donetsk.

 Special events and information

 During the 2011–12 Ukrainian Cup season, Kremin was drawn against FC Dynamo Kyiv.
 For the match to be held on 21 September 2011, stadium was temporary expanded by adding 700 extra seats.

 Unian citing interview with honorary president Oleh Babaiev, gave number of extra seats as 750.
 Reported attendance was 2,200.

 Kremenchuk Mayor and Honorary President of Kremin Oleh Babaiev was shot dead in his car in front of his house on July 26, 2014.
-This led to City council to adopt a resolution on 27 August 2014, renaming the city to Oleh Babaiev Kremin Arena.
+This led to City Council to adopt a resolution on 27 August 2014, renaming the city to Oleh Babaiev Kremin Arena.

 Having an artificial surface, in the summer of 2017 the stadium was accepted by the Professional Football League to host games of the Ukrainian First League.